 in my opinion at least.

-In many ways we are living in the golden age of the British Female singer and thus in this list I will be looking at my ten favourite contemporary British Female singers.
+In many ways we are living in the golden age of the British Female singer, and so I have decided to compile a list of my ten favourite contemporary British Female singers.
 All opinions are of course my own and as always tell me what you think in the comments below.

 10/ Dionne Bromfield

-Now not many people have a lot of time for Dionne Bromfield sadly as they are often quick to dismiss her as having only got signed because she is the god daughter of the late soul singer Amy Winehouse.
-However whilst it is true that she obviously did have an advantage that way do not think that means she is not talented.
-Her two albums “Introducing Dionne Bromfield” and “Good for the soul” are both excellent and she has demonstrated a remarkable talent as both a singer and a songwriter.
+Now not many people have a lot of time for Dionne Bromfield.
+Sadly she is often dismissed as having only been signed due to being the daughter of the late soul singer, Amy Winehouse.
+However whilst it is true that she obviously did have an advantage through Amy, do not think that means she is not talented.
+Her two albums “Introducing Dionne Bromfield” and “Good for the soul” are both excellent, and she has demonstrated a remarkable talent as both a singer and a songwriter.
 One of her latest efforts “Black Butterfly” (scheduled for release on her next album) is a truly moving and beautiful tribute to her late god mother.
 Its hard to believe she could have such talent at such a young age.

-However at the same time the older crowd probably are not going to take her seriously either as the idea of a thirteen year old soul singer does sound a bit daft at first even though Dionne has as strong a voice as any one.
-Its a shame as Dionne is more talented than Cher Lloyd, Justin Bieber, The Wanted and Willow Smith combined, she just hasn’t found the right audience yet.
+However at the same time the older crowd probably are not going to take her seriously either, as the idea of a thirteen year old soul singer does sound a bit daft at first, even though Dionne has as strong a voice as any one.
+Dionne is more talented than Cher Lloyd, Justin Bieber, The Wanted and Willow Smith combined as far as I’m concerned.
+She just hasn’t found the right audience yet.
 Hopefully as she gets older this wont be a problem.
-Dionne Bromfield definitely deserves more recognition she is a very special talent and its not hard to see why Amy thought so much of her.
+Dionne Bromfield definitely deserves more recognition.
+She is a very special talent and its not hard to see why Amy thought so much of her.

 I think Duffy from the beginning suffered from comparisons to others particularly Amy Winehouse.
-To be fair every female singer of the past almost ten years has been compared to Amy Winehouse but I think it hurt Duffy more than say Adele or Paloma Faith as Duffy seemingly was unable to escape from under Amy’s shadow.
-Hopefully she’ll stage a comeback soon as even though her second album was a failure she is still very young.
+To be fair every female singer of the past almost ten years has been compared to Amy Winehouse, but I think it hurt Duffy more than say Adele or Paloma Faith, as Duffy seemingly was unable to escape from under Amy’s shadow.
+Hopefully she’ll stage a comeback soon.
+Even though her second album was a failure she is still very young.
 She just needs more songs like “Warwick Avenue” and less like “Well, Well, Well”.

 8/ V V Brown

 V V Brown is a very overlooked artist in my opinion.
-Both of her albums have been very different from one another and very fresh and orginal.
+Both of her albums have been very different from one another, and very fresh and original overall.
 She has her own unique style and her lyrics are both very imaginative and fun.
 I just can’t figure out why she hasn’t made it really big yet.
 She has everything going for her.
-She’s a brilliant live performer, she writes her own material and she is absolutely stunningly beautiful too.
+She’s a brilliant live performer, she writes her own material, and she is stunningly beautiful too.
 Whatever the case though she will always be one of my favourites and hopefully one day she will get her due.

 7/ Emeli Sande

 Scottish singer Emeli Sande has proven to be one of the most successful British artists of recent times.
-Just as famous for her songwriting as her singing Sande begun her career penning hits for other artists before launching a career of her own.
-Though her talents as a songwriter are undeniable what really scores her so highly on my list is her talent as a live performer.
+Just as famous for her songwriting as her singing.
+Sande begun her career penning hits for other artists before launching a career of her own.
+Though her talents as a songwriter are undeniable, what really scores her so highly on my list is her talent as a live performer.
 I think she could be the best live performer on this list.
-Her performance at the 2012 Olympic opening ceremony stole the show for me it was absolutely breath taking.
+Her performance at the 2012 Olympic opening ceremony stole the show for me.

 6/ Lily Allen

 Okay now I must admit I am very much a latecomer to Adele’s music.
-Hipster that I am I avoided her for so long because of how overhyped and overplayed she was.
+Hipster that I am, I avoided her for so long because of how overhyped and overplayed she was.
 I must admit even today I do still find Adele to be horribly overrated.
 I feel that people often give her credit for things that she doesn’t deserve.
-For instance everyone gives her credit for being a female performer who doesn’t use her looks to sell music, but she is not the only and certainly not the first female performer of even her generation to do that.
+For instance everyone gives her credit for being a female performer who didn’t use her looks to sell music, but she is not the only, and certainly not the first female performer of even her generation to do that.

 4/ Florence Welch